 Wearing some of their finest clothes, this family glides down a quiet stretch of river in their full size dug-out canoe on their way to a trading post.

-Get a unique glimpse into the sacred religious tradition of the Green Corn Ceremony, an annual event which is still celebrated among the Seminole Tribe today.
-Enter the ceremonial grounds and view fifteen life size figures dressed in colorful period dress in the midst of performing the Catfish Dance.
+Get a unique glimpse into the sacred religious tradition of the Green Corn Ceremony, an annual event which is still practiced among the Seminole Tribe today.
+Enter the ceremonial grounds and view fifteen life size figures dressed in colorful period clothing in the midst of performing the Catfish Dance.

 Experience the frenzy of the Seminole Stickball Game!
-On the first evening of the Green Corn Ceremony, as the coming evening cools the heat of a June day, the young adults gather to engage in this vigorous contest.
+On the first evening of the Green Corn Ceremony, as the coming evening cools the heat of a June day, the young adults gather to engage in this vigorous contest which is similar to lacrosse.